The Five Misdeeds, Beatrice Alemagna, Topipittori 2014, detail. “In its folds hide all the memories.” One of her 29 books.

 grateful to remember Thay’s talk at retreat about peace being an energetic

-of behavior was clear that last day when 500 people who had not attended the
+of behavior at retreat was clear on the last day when 500 people who had not attended the

 retreat came for one of Thay’s talks.
 As I’m sitting on a rock outside chewing